International Harvester

 The International Harvester Company (often abbreviated IH or International) was an American manufacturer of agricultural and construction equipment, automobiles, commercial trucks, lawn and garden products, household equipment, and more.
-It was formed from the 1902 merger of McCormick Harvesting Machine Company and Deering Harvester Company and three smaller manufacturers: Milwaukee; Plano; and Warder, Bushnell, and Glessner (manufacturers of the Champion brand).
+It was formed from the 1902 merger of the McCormick Harvesting Machine Company, Deering Harvester Company, and three smaller manufacturers: Milwaukee; Plano; and Warder, Bushnell, and Glessner (manufacturers of the Champion brand).
 Its brands included McCormick, Deering, and later McCormick-Deering, as well as International.
 Along with the Farmall and Cub Cadet tractors, International was also known for the Scout and Travelall vehicle nameplates.
-In the 1980s all divisions were sold off except for International Trucks, which changed its parent company name to Navistar International (NYSE: NAV).
+In the 1980s all divisions were sold off except for International Trucks, which changed its parent company name to Navistar International.